 *Data from MyMove’s Cost of Living Calculator sourced from the Council for Community and Economic Research’s Cost of Living Index

 After a period of good job growth in 2019, Portland is expected to experience slower job growth in 2020, according to the Portland Relocation Guide — likely adding approximately the same amount of jobs as last year.
 However, Portland’s year-over-year job growth is 2.04%, which is 7% higher than the rest of the U.S. This makes the city an attractive place for new talent.

 The unemployment rate dropped to 3.7% in December 2019 — the lowest since 1976, according to the Oregon Employment Department.
 But, that was before the global impact of the coronavirus hit the U.S. Like most everywhere in the country, unemployment rose due to COVID-19.
-The latest march numbers show an unemployment rate of 11.0% — which was slightly higher than the national unemployment rate.
+The latest July numbers show an unemployment rate of 11.0% — which was slightly higher than the national unemployment rate.
 This is important to keep in mind if you’re thinking of moving to Portland.